necst/necst-guide/source/content/facilities.rst

 Local Network
 ~~~~~~~~~~~~~

-Every device connected to the wired network is projected to the local, private network receives an address within the :kbd:`192.168.42.0/24` pool.
+Every device connected to the wired network is projected to the local, private network and is assigned an IP address within the :kbd:`192.168.42.0/24` pool.
 Once connected, you can reach unauthenticated services and resources.
 However, most of the services and resources require authentication.

   .. note::